PrashantGuptaa/PrashantGuptaa/README.md

 I've also contributed with <a href='http://thinkcloudly.com/' target='_blank'>ThinkClouldy</a> in building various tools to enhance their business.
 </p>

-<p>Apart from working as a Fullstack developer, I've also mentored around 50+ students in their fullstack journey by associated with Ed-Tech Platforms namely Prepbytes (acquired by CollegeDekho) and Newton School.
+<p>Apart from working as a Fullstack developer, I've also mentored around 50+ students in their fullstack journey by associating with Ed-Tech Platforms namely Prepbytes (acquired by CollegeDekho) and Newton School.
 Here my role was to educate students on technologies like React.js, Node.js and MongoDB.

 </p>